Funded by: Gates Foundation and OXFAM

 Objective 1: A robust knowledge hub and collaborative initiative on women’s leadership in humanitarian efforts are promoted.

-Strong collective actions among WLHL platforms to influence humanitarian systems.
+Objective 2: Strong collective actions among WLHL platforms to influence humanitarian systems.

 Objective 3: Gender Transformative measures are incorporated in Humanitarian policies and implemented effectively, leading to inclusive humanitarian actions benefiting all groups.